twoBirds/twobirds/README.md

 // ( by default ) bubbling down the sub-instances attached within. tb('body').trigger('<myevent>')

-// find all body instances,
+// find all demoapp.body instances,
 // select their root object,
 // trigger <myevent> bubbling down locally. tb( demoapp.body ).trigger('root:<myevent>:ld')

-// get all sub-instances of tb.ui.scroll,
+// find all tb.ui.scroll instances,
 // and trigger ':scroll.update:l' on it, meaning its a local event that doesnt bubble.
 // As for this special event, all scrollBar handles will be resized and repositioned. tb( tb.ui.scroll ).trigger(':scroll.update:l')